RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ### Basic expectations of students in MTH 201

-It's not only possible to learn Calculus in
+It's not only possible to learn Calculus in an online setting, but many students find the experience superior to an in-person class.
+You can have that experience too, but it will require your making sure you abide by these basic rules of engagement.
+All students are expected to:

 + Check email and Campuswire once before each class and once after each class for announcements and other communication.
 + Check the course calendar at least once every 1-2 days to maintain awareness of due dates and other events.